 How to Choose a Solution for Queuing Your Webhooks

-The previous article detailed how webhooks are events wrapped in an HTTP request, and helped us understand why webhooks should be approached like regular events and handled using the asynchronous processing approach of the event-driven architecture.
+The previous article detailed how webhooks are events wrapped in an HTTP request, and helped us understand why you should stop processing your webhooks synchronously and instead use the asynchronous processing approach of the event-driven architecture.

 In this article, we will discuss the features to look out for in an ideal webhook infrastructure solution that helps implement the event-driven approach to handling webhooks.